EshuShango/EshuShango/README.md

 ### About Me

 I'm a Creative thinker and capable humane being.
 Aspiring to spread Awareness and Empathy through out the world by utilizing the Arts, Technology and Human interaction.
+I'm doing this in a variety of ways with a variety of mediums.
 Over 10 years of creative experience;

 - Curious humane being 🤔🧐